Curvature of Riemannian manifolds: Symmetries and identities

-The three identities form a complete list of symmetries of the curvature tensor, i.e. given any tensor which satisfies the identities above, one could find a Riemannian manifold with such a curvature tensor at some point.
+The three identities form a complete list of symmetries of the curvature tensor, i.e. given any tensor that satisfies the identities above, one could find a Riemannian manifold with such a curvature tensor at some point.
 Simple calculations show that such a tensor has $n^2(n^2-1)/12$ independent components.

 Yet another useful identity follows from these three: